chrisjd20/asoiaf_card_generator/README.md

 # asoiaf_card_generator
 takes cmon data to generate asoiaf cards.
 So far only unit cards.
-Not finished
+Unit builder only finished